 Benchmarking Tools

-We have developed a set of tools which can be used to analyse kernel and workload performance.
+The sel4bench-manifest repository collection provides a set of tools which can be used to analyse kernel and workload performance.
+The use the kernel benchmarking extensions that can be enabled via kernel build configuration option.

 CPU Utilisation

-Threads (including the idle thread) and the overall system time (in cycles) can
+Threads, including the idle thread, and the overall system time can be tracked

-be tracked by enabling the “track CPU utilisation feature”.
-This feature can be
+by enabling the “track CPU utilisation feature”.
+This feature can be enabled by

 to